palladidrago/Sharpie/README.md

 # TODO:

 * Introduction screens(Hello this is sharpie this is what the app does.)
+* In mashov_credentials, the owl logo is broken if you try to type.
 * Fix the main page, credentials don't work in release version.
 * Make mashov login optional, only when trying to see the grade page and isn't logged in.
 * Make grades page look better, calculate average of grades on a test with firestore.
 * Figure out a proper day to get the daily schedule (With regurarly updated excel sheet or json in the database maybe)
-* Fix the app logo.
+* Fix the app logo,name.
 * Make the mashov not send an email because it thinks I'm logging in from a new device.